lepture/python-livereload/README.rst

 .. _`livereload browser extensions`: http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-

-Older versions of Python LiveReload used a ``Guardfile`` to describe optional additional rules for files to watch and build commands to run on changes.
-This conflicted with other tools that used the same file for their configuration and is no longer supported since Python LiveReload version 2.0.0.
+Older versions of python-livereload used a ``Guardfile`` to describe optional additional rules for files to watch and build commands to run on changes.
+This conflicted with other tools that used the same file for their configuration and is no longer supported since python-livereload 2.0.0.
 Instead of a ``Guardfile`` you can now write a Python script using very similar syntax and run it instead of the command line application.

 Developer Guide
 ---------------